asimonder/geometricVoFCartesian/README.md

 The ```multilayerPerceptron``` class in OpenFOAM reads these parameters and constructs the corresponding MLP model.

-The details of MLP models can be found in:
+The details of MLP models can be found in Ref.
+1.

-Önder, A., & Liu, P. L.-F. (2022).
-Deep learning of interfacial curvature: a symmetry-preserving approach for the volume of fluid method. arXiv. http://arxiv.org/abs/2206.06041

 ## Prerequisites